turingschool/backend-curriculum-site/module4/berlin/sorting_bigo.md

 * What would "best case" scenario be for this sorting algorithm?
 * What is the "worst case" scenario for this sorting algorithm?

+## Bonus Points:

+* Which sorting algorithm(s) does your program's primary language (Ruby, JavaScript) use internally?